Bayesian Elicitation: Introduction

-There is a useful upper bound for the solution to this problem: the \textit{commitment} solution for the receiver, which corresponds to the scenario in which the receiver can commit to a distribution over actions conditioned on the sender's choice of message.
-This is just the optimal transparency problem with the obedience (sequential rationality) constraints relaxed.
-Hence, if the commitment strategy that maximizes the receiver's payoff also satisfies the receiver's obedience constraints, then it must correspond to the optimal information structure.
-The commitment problem is much simpler to solve, and we establish that it reduces to a simple linear program.
+There is a useful upper bound for the solution to the opacity design problem; the \textit{commitment} solution for the receiver, which corresponds to the scenario in which the receiver can commit to a distribution over actions conditioned on the sender's choice of message.
+Consequently, if the commitment strategy that maximizes the receiver's payoff also satisfies the receiver's obedience constraints, then it must correspond to the optimal information structure.
+The commitment problem is much simpler, and we establish that it reduces to a linear program.

-In the main result of this paper, Theorem \ref{bigiftrue2}, we establish that in any simple signaling game with two actions, ``Opacity equals Commitment”.
-Namely, for any number of states and messages, provided the receiver has at most two actions, the optimal commitment solution satisfies the receiver's obedience constraints.
-Thus, to solve the information design problem we need only search for a solution to the much simpler commitment problem.
-Furthermore, such results need not be limited merely to simple signaling games.
-We also establish sufficient conditions that guarantee that in non-simple signaling games with two receiver actions the receiver's optimal transparency solution is equivalent to the commitment solution.
-Moreover, these conditions are quite natural and hold for a variety of settings, including a paradigmatic game in biology, the Sir Philip Sidney game\footnote{Optimal transparency in this game is the subject of Whitmeyer (2019) \cite{whit2}.}, and a political setting, which we explore in Section \ref{regime}.
+In the first main result of this paper, Proposition \ref{bigiftrue2}, we discover that in any signaling game with two actions, ``opacity equals commitment”.
+Namely, for any number of states and messages, provided the receiver has a binary decision, the commitment solution satisfies the receiver's obedience constraints.

-These ideas have implications and applications in numerous additional scenarios, due to the pervasiveness of situations in which signaling plays a role.
-For instance, the advertising choices made by firms famously serve as signals (see the seminal papers Nelson 1974, Milgrom and Roberts 1986) \cite{nelson, mil}, as do the warranties that firms offer (Gal-Or 1989) \cite{gal}.
-Here, our results suggest that consumers may benefit from recommender or ratings systems or ``expert" advice, which serve as intermediaries and aid consumers by providing coarse advice.
-Another venue is venture-capital, where the equity-retainment decisions by entrepreneurs signal their private information (Leland and Pyle 1977) \cite{lp}.
-Mandatory full disclosure or total transparency about the entrepreneur's stake; thus, may be to the investor's detriment.

-Headhunting and staffing services are widespread, and can aid hiring firms by their role as an information intermediary.
-Namely, the hiring firm may benefit by delegating the job of acquiring information about the prospective candidate's education to the headhunter.
-The Beer-Quiche game of Cho and Kreps (1987) \cite{cho} can be viewed as an allegory for an incumbent firm signaling to a potential entrant through its pricing decisions.
-Accordingly, there is a role for third party consultants who can condense and even obfuscate to the aspiring entrant.
-Finally, policy decisions by governments convey private information about their competence or aims.
-Hence, this work suggests that a populace may benefit from a free press that occasionally hides the incumbent's actions.
-Sunlight may not be the best disinfectant--sometimes it is better to leave a few things in the dark.